-Milbanke Sound, British Columbia.
+Milbanke Sound, British Columbia, Canada.
 “Want to know how you catch the biggest salmon?
 Nancy’s nails!”
 Our guide Troy points at his wife’s sparkly red toes, eyes twinkling with mischief.

 My niece and I exchange a skeptical look, while my dad examines her toes with polite interest.
 Nancy laughs at our expressions and says, “It’s true!
 Promise.”

 And it is.
 Her favorite nail polish also happens to be the color of choice for attracting large Chinook salmon.
 Nearly every boat at the lodge boasts a few lures hand-painted with those cherry sparkles, and two nearby guides lament the fact the color is now discontinued.